yoginderbagga/90DaysOfDevOps/2026/day-69/playbooks-modules.md

 Read the output of the playbook carefully -- understand each tasks what ``changed`` ``ok`` or ``failed``.
 When you run the same playbook again, then you will see the output show ``ok`` instead of ``changed`` because as we discussed earlier, Ansible is idempotent, output will not change if not needed or if the package is already present.

+Ran the playbook couple of times, and since adding the new tasks such as "removing the index.html file", "removing the default nginx welcome page" and "create a custom index page" tasks in the existing playbook.
+So these were the tasks that shows ``changed`` status and the initial tasks shows ``ok``.

 ### Task 2: Understand the Playbook Structure